stueywop2012-debug/Scripts/XellWare.md

 -- ==== SMART HITBOX: SPATIAL QUERY LOOP ====
 local function executeSmartSwing()
-    if isAttacking or not HitboxEnabled then return end isAttacking = true
+    -- Only run the guaranteed hit loop if the Smart Hitbox toggle is ON if isAttacking or not SmartHitboxEnabled then return end isAttacking = true
     table.clear(hitCharacters)